 - Train routes of 750 plus miles

-- Have coach and sleeper accommodations (the Palmetto does not have sleeper cars)
+- Offers coach-class and sleeper accommodations (the Palmetto does not have sleeper cars)

 - Tips are appreciated

-- Car attendance can bring your meal to your room
+- Car attendance can bring the food to your room

-- Can purchase additional food or drink in the cafe car
+- Sleeper passengers can purchase additional food or drink in the cafe car